Pariyatti/mobile-spikes/docs/backend/where-we-are-today.md

 Dreamhost is direct SFTP

+## Data

+All 3 major components (DNN, 3dcart, and Dreamhost) interact with one another.
+Thankfully, most integration happens at the URL level, so it should be easy to replace one component with another and not break the other two.
+Moodle on VidyaMantra is entirely isolated and it hosts its own files.

+Integration Example: DNN might serve an image as part of the website which is a JPEG stored on Dreamhost and links to 3dcart.
+Because pariyatti.org and store.pariyatti.org have a similar look-and-feel, the website feels seamless on the surface.

+- Free Resources:
+  - audio: dreamhost
+  - PDFs: dreamhost
+- Daily Words of the Buddha, Pali Word of the Day, and the Dohas are feeds managed by a perl script on the Dreamhost SFTP server
+- Word of the Day is an ASPX (web) and EXE (windows standalone) program; these programs are stored on Dreamhost
+- podcasts are on Dreamhost, served from host.pariyatti.org
+- Pali lessons:
+  - Moodle lessons (HTML) and content (PDFs/mp3s) are stored in Moodle itself (not Dreamhost)
+  - Quizlet content is stored in Quizlet; PDFs may be exported and uploaded to Moodle
+  - Dynamic Pali content (ex.
+"Learn Devanagari") is HTML+Javascript stored in Moodle

 ## Hardware

 `Hardware` could be any physical computer or device Pariyatti makes regular use of.
 "Physical" is important because it captures specific risks: the computer can break down in a way that requires a real-world replacement; the computer can be stolen causing a loss of data.